attopartners/ansible-role-vault/README.md

 to use consul but supports all storage backends.
 Simply update the dict with the correct options for your backend.

-An ansibile role for consul can be found here:
+An ansible role for consul can be found here:

  * https://galaxy.ansible.com/tkimball83/tkimball83/